Mirati to focus adagrasib/Keytruda study in low PDL1 lung cancer patients

 Dec 5 (Reuters) - Early trial data shows that a combination of Mirati Therapeutics MRTX.O experimental drug adagrasib and Merck & Co's MRK.N immunotherapy Keytruda helped about half of previously untreated metastatic lung cancer patients, with manageable side effects, Mirati said on Monday.

-The company expects the largest advantage in patients with lower levels of PDL1, the protein targeted by Keytruda, and plans to launch a Phase 3 trial enrolling only those patients by the end of this year, Mirati Chief Executive Officer David Meek told Reuters.
+The company expects the largest advantage in patients with lower levels of PDL1, the protein targeted by Keytruda, and plans to launch a phase-three trial enrolling only those patients soon, Mirati chief executive officer David Meek told Reuters.

+Wall Street analysts called the early results encouraging, but shares of Mirati were down more than 8% at $84.50 after hours on Monday.
+More trial details will be presented on Wednesday.

+"We believe the data continue to support the regimen's differentiated positioning relative to standard of care and are far more favorable than that of Lumakras plus (immunotherapy)," JP Morgan analyst Eric Joseph said in a research note on Monday, referring to a rival drug sold by Amgen Inc AMGN.O.

+Both drugs target a mutated form of a gene known as KRAS that occurs in about 13% of non-small cell lung cancers (NSCLC), the most common form of the disease.

-The trial will compare the adagrasib combination with the current standard of care, which is chemotherapy plus Keytruda, also known as pembrolizumab.
+Mirati's phase-three trial will compare adagrasib and Keytruda with chemotherapy plus Keytruda.
 The initial treatment for patients with higher levels of PDL1 is Keytruda alone, and Mirati will likely begin planning next year for a combination study in those patients, Meek said.

-Recent study data shows that 19.4% of previously untreated, metastatic NSCLC patients treated with Keytruda plus chemotherapy were alive after five years, compared with 11.3% of patients treated with a placebo and chemotherapy.
+Recent data shows that 19% of NSCLC patients treated with Keytruda plus chemotherapy were alive after five years, compared with 11% of patients treated with a placebo and chemotherapy.

-Adagrasib is an oral drug designed to target a mutated form of a gene known as KRAS that occurs in about 13% of non-small cell lung cancers (NSCLC), the most common form of the disease, and less frequently in some other solid tumors.

-Out of seven Phase 2 trial patients given the combination treatment, at a median follow-up of 19 months, four (57%) had tumor shrinkage of at least 30%, and none had tumor growth, Mirati said.
+Out of seven phase-two trial patients given the adagrasib combination, four (57%) had tumor shrinkage, and none had tumor growth, Mirati said.

-A preliminary analysis of 53 patients showed that 49% of them had responded to the combination treatment, and 89% had controlled disease.
+A preliminary analysis of 53 patients showed that 49% of them had responded to the combination treatment.

-Serious side effects occurred in 44% of patients, including increased levels of pancreatic enzymes in 11%, and higher liver enzymes in 8-9%.
-Mirati said the rates were consistent with levels seen when either drug is used on its own.
+Serious side effects occurred in 44% of patients, including increased levels of pancreatic enzymes in 11% and higher liver enzymes in 8% to 9%.

-Amgen Inc AMGN.O, which sells a KRAS-inhibitor called Lumakras, earlier this year said it had shelved immunotherapy combination studies after finding that high numbers of patients experienced liver toxicity.
+Amgen earlier this year said more study was needed after a trial of Lumakras in combination with immunotherapies found that high numbers of patients experienced liver toxicity.

-Mirati expects to hear by Dec.
-14 on its application to the U.S. Food and Drug Administration for approval to sell adagrasib for treating patients with advanced NSCLC who have stopped responding to other drugs.
+Mirati expects a U.S. Food and Drug Administration decision by Dec.
+14 on its application to sell adagrasib for advanced NSCLC patients who have stopped responding to other drugs.

-Meek declined to comment on takeover speculation that has pushed shares of Mirati up nearly 40% since mid-November.
+Meek declined to comment on takeover speculation that had pushed shares of Mirati up nearly 40% since mid-November.

-(Reporting by Deena Beasley in Los Angeles Editing by Matthew Lewis )
+(Reporting by Deena Beasley in Los Angeles; Editing by Matthew Lewis and Bradley Perrett)

 ((deena.beasley@thomsonreuters.com; 213 955 6746; Reuters Messaging: deena.beasley.thomsonreuters.com@reuters.net))